zerg-encenzo/moneytor-finance-app/README.md

 Technologies used for the front-end development of Moneytor:
 - Ionic Framework
-- Angular Framework
+- Angular (Standalone Components)
-- Capacitor
+- Capacitor (For Android cross-platform)